Interviewer: Jeremy Garsha

 J: Was there any sort of question and answer opportunity or stage in the auditorium settings?
 Like at the end of their speeches did they have time for questions?

-C: Well, even if there were, nobody would raise their hand and ask a question because…that’s just embarrassing.
+C: Well, even if there were, nobody would raise their hand and ask a question because

 C: I think that Nina had a really personal touch.
 I think that she was really family oriented, you could sense that about her, and I think that every little thing she said had a lot of feeling in it.
 She was really truthful, and she gave all the details.